davidmalcolm/texi2rst/output/referring-to-a-type-with-typeof.rst

 ``typeof`` is often useful in conjunction with statement expressions (Statement Exprs).
-Here is how the two together can be used to define a safe maximum macro which operates on any arithmetic type and evaluates each of its arguments exactly once:
+Here is how the two together can be used to define a safe 'maximum' macro which operates on any arithmetic type and evaluates each of its arguments exactly once:

 .. code-block:: c++